-The success of your EPQ depends on the topic you choose.
-Before we discuss EPQ ideas, let’s understand some guidelines on choosing a topic.
-The two possible options for research paper topics – either the ‘dissertation’ or the ‘investigation/field study’.
+The success of your study depends on the EPQ topics you choose.
+Before we discuss EPQ ideas, let’s understand some guidelines for choosing a topic.
+The two possible options for research paper topics – are either the ‘dissertation’ or the ‘investigation/field study.’

 Investigation – A practical investigatory project involving the collection of data, e.g. a scientific investigation, a geographical study of erosion, a biological study of pollution, a statistical survey, etc. These are backed by a lot of data and paperwork.

-Here are some criteria for what characterises good and feasible topic ideas –
+Here are some criteria for what characterises good EPQ topics-

 - Are you actually going to be able to do this project on your own?

 - Can you do what the topic needs you to do in the timescale and word count and with the resources and sources available?